kmuharam/laravel-adminer/README.md

 ## Usage

-Referring to the configuration file, we have three main sections.
+- **Application name**

-1. Application name, in this section you may specify if you want [Adminer](https://www.adminer.org) to display application name from `.env` file or you may specify a custom value:
+    You may specify if you want Laravel Adminer to display application name from `.env` file or you may specify a custom value:

 ```php
     'application_defaults' => [